baranipek/martian-robots-manager/README.md

 ```

 #### Solution
-Run the commands in order

-mvn clean install
+Run the commands below in the main root of the project and make sure mvn and java is installed to on your computer

 ```aidl
 mvn clean install